WebOrigami/docs/src/cli/intro.md

 - capturing function output to files
 - working with graphs defined in JSON/YAML files, the file system, or web sites

-If you installed pika globally at the start of this introduction, but won't use pika after this, now is a good time to uninstall it and clean up:
+If you installed ori globally at the start of this introduction, but won't use ori after this, now is a good time to uninstall it and clean up:

 ```console
 $ cd ..